lbrndnr/AtomicLinkedList/README.md

 [![License](http://img.shields.io/badge/license-MIT-green.svg?style=flat)](https://github.com/lbrndnr/AtomicLinkedList/blob/master/LICENSE)

 ## About
 This is an implementation of a lock-free singly linked list.
 It's fully thread-safe without relying on conventional locks.
 If used correctly, this makes it more performant and scale better.
+Moreover, the lack of locks makes it impossible to end up in a dead lock.
 ⚠️Note that this library is still WIP⚠️

 ## Usage